LaChevre/little-RAG/README.md

 ## Finished

 - **Enhanced Database**: Developed a well-structured database optimized for Retrieval-Augmented Generation.
-  - Created a SQLite database with optional indexing (currently unnecessary due to the small size of the database) ✅
+  - Created a SQLite database ✅

 ## In Progress